 Obesity

 Obesity has now been acknowledged to be one of the most serious public health problems facing the UK.
-From an economic perspective, predictions are for sharp rises in the cost to the taxpayer for treating obesity and related chronic illness.
-People who are obese die on average nine years earlier than those of normal weight.
-It is estimated that approximately 26% of the Kent adult population is obese.
+Being obese increases the risk of type 2 diabetes, some cancers, heart disease and liver disease.
+It is estimated that approximately 26% of the Kent adult population is obese (Fingertips).

 Some of the reports on this page may not be suitable for users for assistive technology.
 Request an accessible format .